exercism/v3/languages/swift/exercises/concept/strings-and-characters/.meta/design.md

 ## Concepts

-- `strings`: Know of the existence of the `String` type; know how to create a string; know of the existence of `String` methods and properties; know some basic string methods; know how to combine strings; know how to iterate over a string
+- `strings`: Know of the existence of the `String` type; know how to create a string; know of the existence of `String` methods and properties; know some basic string methods; know how to combine strings
 - `characters`: Know the existence of the `Character` type; know how the create a Character; know of the existence of `Character` methods and properties; know some basic `Character` methods; know how to append a `Character` onto a `String`; know how to convert a `Character` to a `String`

 ## Prerequisites